lilave232/PyCryptoCurrency/README.md

 A second PyCurrency terminal will start.
 In this window type start server localhost 5555 (Note: you can enter any valid address or port).
 The output will be as follows.

-Note: Ensure when trying to start your server for external connections you must setup port forwarding there are many articles on how to do this online.
+Note: If you would like devices external to your network to be able to connect to your server you must provide your public IP address and port forward the port you wish to use.
+As this is device specific there are plenty of articles online the can help.

 ```bash
 Enter Command: start server localhost 5555